craic/bing_translate_text_to_speech/README.md

 This Git repository contains a basic Ruby [Sinatra](http://www.sinatrarb.com/) application that accesses this API through the ruby gem [bing_translator](https://github.com/CodeBlock/bing_translator-gem), written by Ricky Elrod.

-The demo consists of the basic Sinatra app and a single web page.
+The demo consists of the basic Sinatra app and two web pages.
+These implement two approaches to the problem.

+The first approach, in index.html, uses the Web Audio API to handle the audio data directly.
+The second, in text_to_speech_audio_tag.html, uses the &lt;audio&gt; tag to play an audio file that is downloaded from Amazon AWS S3 via a proxy on your server.

+The second approach is a lot more complex than the first, however this does work with Firefox which does not currently have the Web Audio API implemented.

+###Web Audio API approach

 Text entered in the web page is sent to the Sinatra app via Ajax.
-The server forwards the text to the Bing Translate API, which returns the spoken text as binary data in WAV format.
+The server forwards the text to the Bing Translate API, which returns the spoken text as binary data in WAV format to the browser.
+The audio is stored in memory in the browser and can be played multiple times without reloading.
+Amazon AWS S3 is not involved in this approach at all.

+###Audio Tag approach

-The server then writes this to a file on Amazon S3 and passes the Filename of that back to the web page.
-The page then plays the remote audio file via a proxy on the server.
+In the absence of the Web Audio API, the server writes the audio from Bing to a file on Amazon AWS and returns the filename of this to the client.
+To play the audio the client uses the &lt;audio&gt; tag to download the audio file from S3 via a proxy on your server.

-This setup is somewhat involved and you should have some experience with Sinatra and Amazon AWS S3 before you undertake to set this up.
+This setup is somewhat involved and you should have some experience with Sinatra and Amazon AWS S3 before you undertake this.
 There are plenty of resources out there to help you with that.

 ###Live demo: